$732,931Average Value$425Average Price per Sq Ft22Homes For Sale

 Grand Baldwin Festival, meeting Santa at the Christmas tree lighting ceremony

 The Grand Baldwin Festival is the biggest annual event for both Baldwin and Baldwin Harbor.
-It features a marketplace full of local vendors, artists working on paintings in front of tents full of their wares and live music.
+It features a marketplace local vendors, artists working on paintings in front of tents full of their wares and live music.
 There’s also a Christmas tree lighting ceremony in early December, complete with a visit from Santa on a fire truck for young children.

 Dinner and live music on the water, more options in Baldwin

-Perched on one of Baldwin Harbor’s many canals, Sonny’s Canal House is the neighborhood’s only restaurant.
-“Sonny’s Canal House has live music,” Conforti says.
-“It’s all brand new, it’s beautiful.
-They have live bands Friday and Saturday.”
-This makes it a favorite spot for friends to meet up for drinks.
+Sonny’s Canal House is the neighborhood’s only restaurant.
+"They have live bands Friday and Saturday,” says Conforti.
+This makes it a favorite meeting spot for drinks.
 When residents want more options, though, they don’t have to go far; nearby Baldwin has plenty of restaurants.
-Novi Restaurant has served Italian classics since 1937, and No Good Burger Joint has huge burgers, wings and milkshakes.
-Kitty O’Hara’s is another popular spot for drinks and live music in a laid-back atmosphere.
-Baldwin also has local shops, a few major retailers like Petco and Best Buy and four major grocery stores, including Stop & Shop and GalaFresh Farms.
+Novi serves Italian classics and No Good Burger Joint has huge burgers, wings and milkshakes.
+Kitty O Hara’s is another popular spot for drinks and live music in a laid-back atmosphere.
+Baldwin also has a few major retailers like Petco and Best Buy and grocery stores, including Stop & Shop and GalaFresh Farms.

 Hands-on experience at Baldwin High